Burgess Park is open at all times.

 - toilets - located at Chumleigh Gardens, Tennis Centre at Addington Square, Burgess Park Community Sports Centre on Cobourg Road, BMX track and next to the fishing lake

-- play areas - colourful, state-of-the-art play and climbing equipment situated in front of the Park Life cafe at Chumleigh Gardens; separate play areas for children under and over five years; during the summer we offer water play jets at Chumleigh Gardens
+- play areas - colourful, state-of-the-art play and climbing equipment situated in front of the Stomping Ground at Chumleigh Gardens; separate play areas for children under and over five years; during the summer we offer water play jets at Chumleigh Gardens

 - Chumleigh Gardens - the renowned world gardens are designed to reflect traditional English, Asian, Mediterranean, Oriental and Caribbean planting; there are raised beds for community gardeners to grow vegetables; free to visit; keep dogs on a lead

-- Glengall Wharf Garden - the Burgess Park food growing project is situated at Glengall Wharf Garden and runs a wide variety of activities throughout the week (contact Burgess food project for further details)
+- Glengall Wharf Garden - the Burgess Park food growing project is situated at Glengall Wharf Garden and runs a wide variety of activities throughout the week (contact Burgess Food Project by email firstname.lastname@example.org for further details)

-- sports centre (Cobourg Road) - free indoor gym and range of sports including community football, rugby and cricket for all ages - grass pitches and astroturf can be hired by teams and school groups
+- sports centre (Cobourg Road) - range of sports including community football, rugby and cricket for all ages; grass pitches and AstroTurf can be hired by teams and school groups; to enquire for availability and bookings - email southwarkleisureInfo@southwark.gov.uk

 - cricket pitch - booking required (fees and charges apply)